I’ve blogged a lot about laundry over the years — but never-the-less, it’s still one of the more common questions I receive each week.

-I have no issue with cloth diapers, nor do I think it’s bad for others to use cloth diapers, it’s just never something Dave or I wanted to do.
+I have no issue with cloth diapers, it’s just never something Dave or I wanted to do.

 2. I don’t shy away from white.

-OK, so white might seem like a negative when it comes to doing laundry — but in my experience, white is one of the easiest “colors” to keep clean.
+OK, so white might seem like a negative when it comes to doing laundry (or having children!) but in my experience, white is one of the easiest “colors” to keep clean.

 ALL our sheets, blankets, pillow cases, towels, wash cloths, rags, cloth napkins, etc. are white or cream — which means they can easily be bleached (or cleaned with Oxy-Clean… see below).

-We even have a bunch of totally white rugs, which I realize sounds absolutely insane, but I promise they are not grungy looking and I don’t spend tons of time keeping them clean.
+We even have a bunch of white rugs in our bathrooms, which I realize sounds absolutely insane, but I promise they are not grungy looking and I don’t spend tons of time keeping them clean.
 I just toss them in the washer about once a month and they are bright white again.

-Even our white couch (which everyone warned me not to buy) has held up marvelously over the past few years.
-Nora can try to destroy it all she wants — because I’ve easily managed to remove crayons, strawberries, coffee (from Dave, not Nora) and more with just a quick pass through the washer and dryer.
+Even our white couch (which everyone warned me not to buy) has held up marvelously over the past 8 years.

-I don’t pre-treat ANYTHING (seriously, I don’t even own spot treatment of any type).
-Everything, even stuck-on stains, gets thrown in the washer with a large scoop of Oxi-Clean and 99.9% of the time, things come out spotless.
+I don’t pre-treat anything — it all just gets thrown in the washer with a large scoop of Oxi-Clean and 99.9% of the time, things come out spotless.

-Besides separating the whites out, I don’t sort anything… period!
+Besides separating the whites out, I don’t sort anything else… period!
 This is not because I’m lazy, just simply because after years of sorting, I realized that it really wasn’t necessary — at least not with the newer washing machines.

 5. I don’t buy fancy or expensive clothing.